Itsfitts/AppCoder/README.md

 > **CURRENTLY THIS PROJECT IS STILL IN A DEVELOPMENT PHASE AND THERE IS NO .APK FILE YET TO DOWNLOAD.
 STAY TUNED FOR FURTHER UPDATES.**

+> **However the minimal viable product state is ready.
+When cloning the project, connecting your phone and build the apk to your phone.
+After that simply follow the installation process.
+When the instalation is done you are on the main screen there you see a blue plus button.
+Press the button and fill out the app name app description API Key field and press continue.
+The code is now generated and after a few second you can contuinue with the build process of the app you just described.
+TWhen the build priocess is done follow the installation process.**

 ---

 ## Description